bingtimren/fitbit-sim-starter/README.md

 ## Issues

+You may want to be able to run docker commands without sudo, see https://github.com/sindresorhus/guides/blob/master/docker-without-sudo.md

 Sometimes the simulator times out and fails to load.
 You can press ctrl+c and run it again.
 You can also run `npx fitbit-sim-starter -r` to reset the container.